livecoders/Home/README.md

   1. Regularly write code or make hardware with technology.
 Other content is cool

 Live coder team members will review and ensure that prospective channels meet these requirements before admitting new members to the team.

+## More Info

+More details about The Live Coders can be found in [the wiki](https://github.com/livecoders/Home/wiki).

 ## Members
 | |Name|Status|Language|Family Friendly|